ausboss/4chan-scraper-playwright/README.md

 ## Todo

-- improve the formatting of the extracted text
+- Improve the formatting of the extracted text

 ## Prerequisites